What is the Progressive Consumption Tax?

 Advantages– Why such a big change?

 Our current tax code has been patched innumerable times since it was revised in 1986.
 It is not working fairly for all Americans or American-based businesses; it actually encourages businesses to relocate outside of the United States.
-The Progressive Consumption Tax Act will raise the reasonable revenues that we need to fund the programs that will grow the economy, make the U.S. a better place to do business and invest, and provide benefits and opportunities to those who need them the most.
+The PCTA will raise the reasonable revenues that we need to fund the programs that will grow the economy, make the U.S. a better place to do business and invest, and provide benefits and opportunities to those who need them the most.

 The PCTA encourages saving.
 Under current law, families and individuals are taxed on earnings.
 Under the PCTA, most households would be exempt from any income tax and thus would be able to save tax free.